Jxkeorton/blackjack/README.md

     * This will allow users to easily navigate between the pages within the site on any size device.

 * Footer
-    * This will contain a link to my GitHub page and a font awesome icon to make it more visually appealling.
+    * This will contain a link to my GitHub page and a font awesome icon to make it more visually appealing.
 Link will open in a new tab when clicked.
     * This will allow the user to follow me on my Github page

 * Favicon